michaelbruce/arch-configuration/README.md

 `sysconf -install /dev/sdy`

-Where /dev/sdy is a storage volume (e.g an SSD) that you want to reformat (make sure you backup, all your data will be lost!) and install Arch Linux on.
+Where /dev/sdy is a storage volume (e.g an SSD) that you want to reformat and install Arch Linux on.

 ### Update
 - Keeping the new OS synced and up to date